zachlandes/reddit-fundraisers/README.md

 ## License

-For now, our code is available for non-commercial use.
-It cannot be used to make a competing fundraising application on Reddit.
+Our code is available for use under the highly permissive BSD-3 license.
+We encourage you to reuse whatever elements of the codebase you find useful for your original projects, with appropriate attribution.